Dan Severn: World Wrestling Federation (1997–1999)

 Dan made his WWF Shotgun Saturday night debut in the opening match against G.I Will in a squash match.
 On the June 8, 1998, episode of Monday Night Raw, Severn would (kayfabe) injure Brown's rib cage via the bow and arrow submission hold, causing him to wear a chest protector for the next few months.
 On July 28, 1998, Severn competed against D'Lo Brown for the WWF European Championship.
 He would win the match by disqualification, meaning Brown retained the championship.

 Later that year he was involved in a storyline with Owen Hart, where Hart caused an (kayfabe) injury to the neck of Severn, via a piledriver.
 He was part of the 1999 Royal Rumble, being the 8th entrant and lasting almost 6 minutes before being eliminated by Mabel.
 He left the WWF due to creative differences.
 His last match was on the following Raw, where Steve Blackman defeated Severn via disqualification.
 In house shows leading up to this, Blackman would defeat Severn every time.

-According to Severn, shortly before the 1999 Royal Rumble WWF asked to him to tattoo "666" on his forehead ("the mark of the beast") and become an Undertaker disciple, presumably as part of his Ministry of Darkness stable forming during that time.
+According to Severn, shortly before the 1999 Royal Rumble, the WWF asked to him to tattoo "666" on his forehead ("the mark of the beast") and become an Undertaker disciple, presumably as part of his Ministry of Darkness stable forming during that time.
 Severn refused to do this, telling the company that he was uncomfortable with the nature of the storyline.
-When the company responded by telling Severn that they would bury his character if he declined to do as they asked, Severn countered by threatening to use his legitimate wrestling and fighting skills to shoot on his coworkers and make them “look silly” in the process.
+When the company responded by telling Severn that they would bury his character if he declined to do as they asked, Severn countered by threatening to use his legitimate wrestling and fighting skills to shoot on his coworkers and make them "look silly" in the process.
 This caused the WWF to back off on the idea, but Severn still asked for and received a release not too long after.

-Severn, in a recorded interview stated that the talent of the locker room was scared of him.
+Severn in a recorded interview stated that the talent of the locker room was scared of him.
 He said he noticed this when they referred to him as "Mr. Severn" and thought it was a "rib" (joke) as well as wrestlers avoiding him.
-He asked one of the talent and they responded saying "You scare us.
+He asked one of the talent and they responded saying, "You scare us.
 We're afraid that you're going to wig out in one of our matches."